By Robert Burgess

 Tower Hill Staff

-While Gov. Charlie Baker has issued a stay-at-home advisory from March 23 to April 7, he pointed out that citizens can still go outside.
+While Gov. Charlie Baker has issued a stay-at-home advisory, he pointed out that citizens can still go outside.
 In fact, connecting with plants and nature is important for our mental and physical health.
 Taking a walk each day can help stem off cabin fever.
 Here are 5 Tips for Socially Responsible Hiking During the Coronavirus:

 1 Pick a place to walk where there aren’t too many other people.
 If you arrive at the parking lot of a hiking area that is packed with parked cars, you might want to try a different spot out instead.
 If you do an online search for a particular community’s municipal website, most have a link listing places to hike in that town.
 It’s a good time to try a new place you’ve never explored before.
 Also, this website, AllTrails.com, offers ideas on places to hike.